Skip to content

 Work Masters with recipe content are pushed from the MOM layer into MicroDCS via CloudEvents and stored in Redis through the existing WorkMasterDAO.
 The NB processor's is_job_acceptable() validation works unchanged — it checks Work Master ID membership but does not interpret recipe content.

 The WorkMasterDAO.retrieve() method is updated to deserialize as ISA95WorkMasterDataTypeExt, which is backward-compatible since both new fields have None defaults.
+The WorkMasterDAO.save() type hint accepts ISA95WorkMasterDataTypeExt directly, ensuring the extended fields (data, dataschema) are serialized to Redis JSON when present.

 Station Configuration Delivery